Onsi Sawiris

 Onsi Sawiris (also written Sawires; أنسى ساويرس; Ⲟⲛⲥⲓ Ⲥⲉⲩⲏⲣⲟⲥ) (August 14, 1930 – June 29, 2021) was an Egyptian businessman.
-He was the patriarchal head of the Sawiris family and founder of the Orascom Group conglomerate.
+He was the head of the Sawiris family and founder of the Orascom Group conglomerate.

 Background and personal life

-Sawiris was born on August 30, 1930, in Sohag, Egypt, into an Egyptian Coptic Christian family, the son of Naguib Sawiris, a lawyer, and his wife.
+Sawiris was born on August 30, 1930, in Sohag, Egypt, into a Coptic Christian family, the son of Naguib Sawiris, a lawyer, and his wife.
 He was the youngest of four children.

 Sawiris received a bachelor’s degree in agricultural engineering from Cairo University in 1950.
 After graduation, he managed his family’s 52-acre farm for two years using his newly learnt agricultural methods.
-After that, he moved into road construction as he saw that the government was spending money on building roads and there was money to be made there. from there, he went into other areas.
+After that, he moved into road construction as he saw that the government was spending money on building roads and there was money to be made there.
+From there he went into other areas.

 Sawiris was married to Yousriya Loza Sawiris.
 The couple had three sons: Naguib, Samih, and Nassef.
 Sawiris was Coptic Christian.

-Sawiris died on June 29, 2021 in El Gouna, Egypt at the age of ninety-one due to age-related issues.
+Sawiris died on June 29, 2021, in El Gouna, Egypt at the age of ninety-one due to kidney failure.